stungeye/Programming-1-Notes/docs/02-conventions-and-reference/00-conventions-and-reference.md

 ## Run Code Samples in Your Browser

-For code blocks that include an `int main()` entry point there will be a link to run the code in your browser using [Compiler Explorer](https://godbolt.org/).
-Try clicking the "🚀 Run on Compiler Explorer" link above.
+Code blocks that include an `int main()` entry point include a link to run the code in your browser using [Compiler Explorer](https://godbolt.org/).

+Try clicking the "🚀 Run on Compiler Explorer" link at the bottom of the above code block.

+If you don't see a link, let Kyle know by [submitting an issue](https://github.com/stungeye/Programming-1-Notes/issues).